Recent publications provide evidence that responsive regulation is effective and include:

 - Schell-Busey, Natalie, Sally S. Simpson, Melissa Rorie, and Mariel Alper.
 2016.
 ‘What works?
 A systematic review of corporate crime deterrence’.
 Criminology & Public Policy 15(2) (available here).

 - John Braithwaite, 2016.
-Multimethod evidence that mixed strategies of corporate deterrence work Criminology & Public Policy 15(2) (available here).
+In Search of Donald Campbell: Mix and Multimethods.
+Criminology & Public Policy 15(2) (available here).

-- Ka Wai Choi, Xiaomeng Chen, Sue Wright and Hai Wu 2016 Responsive Enforcement Strategy and Corporate Compliance with Disclosure Regulations
+- Ka Wai Choi, Xiaomeng Chen, Sue Wright and Hai Wu.
+2016.
+Responsive Enforcement Strategy and Corporate Compliance with Disclosure Regulations (available at SSRN)

 - And more than 100 working papers, many based on qualitative evaluations, on Valerie Braithwaite’s Centre for Tax System Integrity website.